Are you assertive? Passive? Aggressive?

 NOTE: You also have a right to make an exception in these cases, if it is what you really want to do.
 You may feel that explaining why you did something is simply polite, or that a customer might not return if you do not.

 You may decide that being liked by a certain person is more important, and that avoiding disagreement is O.K. this time, while not having the same view toward everybody in the world, or that person every time.

 Another ASSERTIVE BILL OF RIGHTS

-(From the book: When I Say No, I Feel Guilty)
+(From the book: When I Say No, I Feel Guilty, by Manuel Smith.)

 II.
 You have the right to offer no reasons or excuses for justifying your behavior.

 III.
-You have the right to judge if you are responsible for finding solutions to other people's problems.
+You have the right to judge whether you are responsible for finding solutions to other people's problems.

 IV.
 You have the right to change your mind.